jdom1824/Unlocking-UTXO-transactional-patterns/README.md

 **Source code**

-The original source code for the algorithms can be found [here] (https://github.com/jdom1824/Unlocking-UTXO-transactional-patterns/tree/main/Examples/Histograms).
+The original source code for the algorithms can be found [here](https://github.com/jdom1824/Unlocking-UTXO-transactional-patterns/tree/main/Examples/Histograms).

 2. Explore the Code: Take a look at the proposed transactional patterns and their implementations.
 In the "Examples" folder, algorithms necessary to run the experiments described in the article are provided.